 Fluorescence in situ hybridization (FISH)

-Multiplex fluorescence in situ hybridization (FISH) exemplifies the elegance that only fluorescence-based strategies offer: the ability to assay multiple targets simultaneously and visualize co-localization within a single specimen.
+Multiplexing fluorescence in situ hybridization (FISH) enables you to assay multiple targets simultaneously and visualize co-localization within a single specimen.
 Using spectrally distinct fluorophore labels for each different hybridization probe, this approach gives you the power to resolve several genetic elements or multiple gene expression patterns in a single specimen, with multicolor visual display.